Come join us for a week of unforgettable fun!

 Bellingham WA, 98226.

 Space is not confirmed until deposit & registration forms have been received.
-We suggest calling our office to confirm that spots are available in a given week.
+Please call our office to confirm that spots are available in a given week.

 Please note: ANT Day Camp is not a horseback riding camp – while there is some riding involved, we can suggest a number of other great programs in Whatcom County if your child is specifically interested in riding.